 Such a wonderful gift, this thing we call consciousness.

-Realizing that the only thing keeping me up was my pride — my evermore useless and diluted pride — I said good night to the jangadeiros and wished them good luck.
+Realizing that the only thing keeping me up was my pride — my evermore useless and diluted pride — I said good night to the jangadeiros and wished them all good luck.
 Boa noite e boa sorte.
-It wasn’t any easier crawling aft to my sleeping spot but at least I was getting inured to the journey.
+It wasn’t any easier crawling aft to my sleeping spot but at least I was becoming more inured to the journey.
 (So maybe there was some hope, after all.)
-As soon as my head came down on the planks I was out, asleep, dead to the conscious world and out.
+As soon as my head came down on the planks I was gone, dead to this conscious world, so fast asleep.

 Lightly I tapped João on the shoulder, certain he would not be pleased.

-“Huh—what?” he came awake with a start, probably thinking I was going to you know what again.
+“Huh—what?” he came awake with a start, probably thinking I was going to barf again.

 “João, I need to pee,” I whispered.